123jimin/voltedit/README.md

 Then use `make` to build the JS and CSS files.

 ## Planned Features
-These are planned features, as of 25 Jan 2020.
+These are planned features as of 29 Jan 2020.
 Some of plans may be changed later.

 Also see the [milestones page](https://github.com/123jimin/voltedit/milestones).